TheFlyingCircuits/learning-vision/README.md

 - `v`: Set camera resolution to 1280x960 and 22 FPS.
 - `0-9`: Select different processing pipelines. `0` and any unused numbers currently results in no processing
 - `Spacebar`: Toggle between camera input and static image.
+- `Enter`: Dynamically reloads all preexisting pipelines to allow for code changes without restarting.

 ### Note